Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 time -- leap second -- leap smear https://googleblog.blogspot.com/2011/09/time-technology-and-leaping-seconds.html
-time = difficult yet important for distributed https://unix4lyfe.org/time/ Time to Detection (TTD) user flow -- error rate = percentage of unique users encountering at least one failure when attempting to perform one of the user operations composing the user flow user flow = actions users can perform to achieve a specific outcome, for example, uploading media or sharing a document user management -- Domain Enabled Signup
+time = difficult yet important for distributed https://unix4lyfe.org/time/ Time to Detection (TTD) unbounded activity = An API endpoint should never perform an unbounded number of reads or writes.
+That means you cannot have an endpoint to export all your bank transactions (potentially unbounded reads), or an endpoint to import all transactions from another platform (potentially unbounded writes) https://www.linkedin.com/posts/thecodingteacher_an-api-endpoint-should-never-perform-an-unbounded-activity-7268647549333299200-NxP_/ user flow -- error rate = percentage of unique users encountering at least one failure when attempting to perform one of the user operations composing the user flow user flow = actions users can perform to achieve a specific outcome, for example, uploading media or sharing a document user management -- Domain Enabled Signup